-Neither the Company nor the Underwriter makes any representation or prediction as to the direction or magnitude of any effect that the transactions described above might have on the price of the shares.
+Neither the Company nor the Underwriter makes any representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of the Common

+Stock.
 In addition, neither the Company nor the Underwriter makes any representation that the Underwriter will engage in such transactions or that such transactions, once commenced, will not be discontinued without notice.

-In the ordinary course of business, the Underwriter and its affiliates have engaged and may in the future engage, in investment banking transactions with the Company.
+In the ordinary course of business, the Underwriter has engaged, and may in the future engage, in investment banking transactions with the Company and the Operating Partnership, as hereinafter defined.